Amanda L Sanchez

 Clinical Psychology: Culturally responsive care; reducing mental health disparities; community-engagement, equity-informed implementation science

-Dr. Sanchez will not be taking a new PhD student for Fall 2024.
+Dr. Sanchez will be taking a new PhD student for Fall 2026.

 Dr. Sanchez earned her PhD in Clinical Science at Florida International University in Miami, Florida in 2020.
 She approaches her work from a health equity perspective that acknowledges and seeks to address the effects of structural marginalization (e.g., racism, classism, sexism, transphobia) on youth from minoritized identities.
 She is committed to community-engaged research that centers the needs and values of frontline providers, youth, and their families to improve the equitable provision of quality mental health services.